GreyCardinal69/Fluence/README.md

 ---

-## The Soul of Fluence: The Operator Suite
+## Operators

-This is what makes Fluence unique.
-The operators are designed to be composed into powerful, declarative expressions.
+Operators can be considered Fluence its most distinct features.
+The operators are designed with ease of use and readability in mind.

 ### Pipeline Operators
 These operators create a linear, left-to-right flow of data, eliminating nested calls.